raydac/zxpoly/README.md

 # Introduction
 I am a ZX-Spectrum fun since 1989.
 The ZX-Spectrum platform was very popular in the USSR.
 In april of 1994 I got some idea how to resolve [attribute clash]((https://en.wikipedia.org/wiki/Attribute_clash)) through moving the platform from mono-system to poly-system. (https://en.wikipedia.org/wiki/Attribute_clash).
 The idea was to start four ZX-Spectrums in parallel with small modifications of graphics data in their RAM.

-I think it was possible to get some hardware variant of the platform even in 80th but in 90th it was too late to make such movments so that I developed some emulator as a proof of concept.
+I think it was possible to get some hardware variant of the platform even in 80th but in 90th it was too late to make such movements so that I developed an emulator as a proof of concept.

 # License
-The Emulator and all its parts are published under [GNU GPL3 license](http://www.gnu.org/licenses/gpl.html).
-So that it is absolutely free for any non-commercial and open-source use.
+Both the concept and emulator and all its parts are published under [GNU GPL3 license](https://www.gnu.org/licenses/gpl-3.0.html).

 # UI
 ![The Main Window of the Emulator](docs/screenshots/tapeloading.png)

 # Theory and structure of the ZX-Poly platform
 ![ZXPoly test ROM screen](docs/screenshots/zxpoly_test_rom_video.gif)
-The Base of the platform is the theory that stable synchronous systems (without any inside random processes) built on the same components (because different element base can be also source of random processes) by being started synchronously in the same time from the same state have the same state in any point of time if all synchronous system components get the same input signal states in the same time.
+The base of the platform is the theory that stable synchronous systems (without any inside random processes) built on the same components (because different element base can be also source of random processes) by being started synchronously in the same time from the same state have the same state in any point of time if all synchronous system components get the same input signal states in the same time.
 ![Structure of ZXPoly](docs/zxpolystruct.png)
 ZX-Poly platform adds several ports to manipulate work modes and the main port of the platform is #3D00.
 [In more details it is desribed in wiki.](https://github.com/raydac/zxpoly/wiki/Short-description-of-ZX-Poly-platform)